ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-02-26-balanced-organization.md

 layout: default
 title: The balanced organization
 categories: thoughts
-abstract: The agile manifesto defines a collobaration culture.
+abstract: The agile manifesto defines a collaboration culture.
 But what if your current environment is not collaborative?
 This article describes alternatives to move into the agile direction.
 ---

 - **Contents**